What is Drama Therapy?

 Drama Therapy can address issues including:

-Drama Therapy sessions are suitable for people with ASD, ADHD, ODD, and other difficulties and diagnosis.
-Drama Therapy sessions typically last for up to an hour.
+Drama Therapy sessions are suitable for everyone including people with Autism, ADHD, ODD, and other difficulties and diagnosis.
+Drama Therapy sessions typically last for 55 minutes.